 Fossil Gen 5

 Like TAG Heuer, Fossil started life producing traditional analogue watches, before moving into the smartwatch segment.
-With its fully-digital models being just as wallet-friendly as you've come to expect from the brand, they offer a perfect entry point into the world of smartwatches.
+With its fully-digital models being just as wallet-friendly as you’ve come to expect from the brand, they’re one of the best for those looking to make their first jump into the world of smartwatches.

-The Suunto 7 is a smartwatch and complete fitness tracker in one package from Finnish company, Suunto.
-Dominating the Suunto 7 is a bright, clear display that is used to show you health information, with Suunto's software collating your workout and rest data to give you an overall picture of your current health.
+The Suunto 7 is one of the best smartwatch and fitness tracker packages to come from Finnish company, Suunto.
+Dominating the Suunto 7 is a bright, clear display that is used to show you health information, with Suunto’s software collating your workout and rest data to give you an overall picture of your current health.

 Casio G-Shock GW-HS1000

 A smartwatch disguised in a classic Casio G-Shock body?
 Sign us up.
-G-Shock watches are known for the legendary toughness, and this smartwatch is no different, being immune to shocks and water-resistant to 200-metres.
-It's capable of tracking a wide range of health metrics, including heart-rate, along with specific data for a range of sports including running, cycling and swimming (data can also be viewed within the companion G-Shock Move app).
+G-Shock watches are known for their legendary toughness, and this model from Casio is no different, being immune to shocks and water-resistant to 200-metres.
+It’s capable of tracking a wide range of health metrics, including heart rate, along with specific data for a range of sports including running, cycling and swimming (data can also be viewed within the companion G-Shock Move app).